Matvei Platov: Biography

+Legacy

 The first monument to Platov, which existed from 1853 to 1923 in Novocherkassk, was replicated there in 1993.
 There are also equestrian monuments to him in Novocherkassk, Rostov-on-Don and Moscow.
 Gavrila Derzhavin dedicated the last of his odes to Platov's exploits.
 In Leskov's Levsha (1881), Don Cossack Platov is a prominent figure, even though his portrayal in that folk-styled tale is full of anachronisms.

 An international airport that serves Rostov-on-Don and opened in 2017 was named after Platov.
 A street in the historic old town of Niagara-on-the-Lake, Ontario, Canada is also named after Platov.
 It is spelled Platoff Street.